cdapio/hydrator-plugins/spark-plugins/docs/Twitter-streamingsource.md

 Use Case
 --------
-The source is used whenever you want to sample tweets from Twitter in real-time.
+The source is used whenever you want to sample tweets from Twitter in real-time using Spark streaming.
 For example, you may want to read tweets and store them in a table where they can be accessed by your data scientists to perform experiments.